 1. Ollie Fresh Dog Food — Best Overall

-Their fresh meals are made with real meat, vegetables, and grains so you can ensure your pup is getting the nutrients it needs to grow and develop.
+Their fresh meals are made with real meat, vegetables, and grains, so you can ensure your pup gets the nutrients they need to grow and develop.
 There are four protein options: beef, chicken, lamb, or turkey.
 Unfortunately, the turkey recipes were unavailable at the time of writing due to a nationwide turkey shortage.

 Their baked meals are considerably cheaper than their fresh options and are Ollie’s version of kibble.
 Since these meals are baked, not only are all the nutrients preserved, but they are also more flavorful.

-Ollie’s mixed plan provides your Maltese pup the best of both worlds.
-You can mix and match flavors and textures for maximum variety to keep your puppy interested and curious at meal time.
+Ollie’s mixed plan provides your Maltese pup with the best of both worlds.
+You can mix and match flavors and textures for maximum variety to keep your puppy interested at mealtime.

-All of Ollie’s recipes abide by the AAFCO standards for all life stages, which means you can continue feeding your Maltese its favorite Ollie recipes even when it’s an adult.
+All of Ollie’s recipes abide by the AAFCO standards for all life stages, which means you can continue feeding your Maltese their favorite Ollie recipes even as an adult.

 2. Royal Canin Small Puppy Dry Food – Best Value

-Royal Canin understands that small dogs burn more energy than larger breeds, and they tend to have a quicker growth rate for a shorter period of time.
+Royal Canin understands that small dogs burn more energy than larger breeds and have a quicker growth rate for a shorter period.
 That’s why they designed this puppy food specifically for little breeds such as the Maltese.
-Your pooch should find the small kibble size easy to chew and the flavor irresistible.
+Your pup should find the small kibble size easy to chew and the flavor irresistible.

 Another reason we think this is the best food for Maltese puppies for the money is that it’s affordably priced compared to similar options you can find on the store shelves or online.
 This small puppy food contains protein in the form of chicken that is easy to digest for optimal nutrition absorption.
 The blend is lightly flavored to appeal to the finicky appetites of dogs like the Maltese.
 The kibble is formulated to prevent the buildup of tartar over time.

-We found that the small kibble pieces easily fit into treat toys too.
-The downside of this food is that it contains wheat products, so if your Maltese is gluten intolerant, they may experience digestive issues.
+We found that the small kibble pieces also easily fit into treat toys.
+The downside of this food is that it contains wheat products, so if your Maltese is gluten-intolerant, they may experience digestive issues.

 3. Blue Buffalo Life Protection Puppy Food

-What isn’t included in this dog food is corn, soy, and by-products, which are all just fillers that don’t have much nutritional value.
-Your Maltese puppy is sure to love the real meat flavor of this kibble, and you are going to appreciate the health benefits that your pooch receives as time goes on.
+Corn, soy, and by-products aren’t included in this formula, which are all fillers that don’t have much nutritional value.
+Your Maltese puppy is sure to love this kibble’s meat flavor, and you will appreciate the health benefits your dog receives as time goes on.

 4. Rachael Ray Nutrish Dry Puppy Food